bobbydurrett/PythonDBAGraphs/README.md

 python dbgraphs.py -h

-usage: dbgraphs.py [-h] {ashcpu,onewait,simplesqlstat,allsql} {file,screen}
+usage: dbgraphs.py [-h]
+                   {ashcpu,onewait,simplesqlstat,allsql} {file,screen}
+                   [database]

 Create a database performance graph

 positional arguments:
+  {ashcpu,onewait,simplesqlstat,allsql}

-  {ashcpu,onewait,simplesqlstat,allsql} Name of report
+                        Name of report

-  {file,screen} Where to send the graph
+  {file,screen}         Where to send the graph database              Name of the database (optional)

 optional arguments:
   -h, --help            show this help message and exit

 Example:

-python dbgraphs.py onewait screen
+python dbgraphs.py onewait screen ORCL

-This creates the onewait graph and sends the output to the screen.
+This creates the onewait graph on the ORCL database and sends the output to the screen.

 Requirements: